-Workshops on Extremal Trends (WET)
+Workshops on Extremal Trends in Weather (WET Weather)

 The most hazardous weather events are by nature rare and one of the greatest challenges for climate researchers is the societal request for information about changes to the frequency and magnitudes of extreme events and consequential risks to communities and the environment in decades to come.